HendrikKuehne/belief_propagation/README.md

     from belief_propagation.braket import Braket
     from belief_propagation.PEPS import PEPS

-    # Defining the geometry of this problem: A heavyhex-graph with four cells.
+    # Defining the geometry of this problem: a heavyhex-graph with four cells.
     G = heavyhex(2, 2)

     # Constructing a quantum state, and its norm.